paulca/ruby-ireland-23-sept-2014/ruby-motion.md

 @end
 ```

-^ That's just the header.
+^ That was just the header.
+Here's the implementation.
 I find it Objectionable!

 ---